Phragmites: Wildlife in reed beds

-Phragmites stands can provide food and shelter resources for a number of birds, insects, and other animals.
+Phragmites stands can provide food and shelter resources for a large number of birds, insects, and other animals.
 Habitat benefits are often optimal when stands are thinner, and management of stands may promote more suitable habitat benefits.
-Some evidence suggests that a short term management rotation of 1–2 years could maximize bird and invertebrate numbers.
+Some evidence suggests that a short term management rotation of 1–2 years could maximise bird and invertebrate numbers, while others have recommended 4 to 15 year rotations to maximise benefits, depending on the target species for conservation.
+Carefully controlled grazing by large mammals like horses can provide substantial benefits for some reedbed specialist species such as moustached warbler and great reed warbler by opening up senescent reedbeds and reinvigorating reed growth.

 Uses

 Ecosystem services

-P. australis provides ecosystem services such as nutrient sequestration, soil stabilization, and waste treatment.
+P. australis provides ecosystem services such as nutrient sequestration, soil stabilisation, and waste treatment.
 It has been suggested that due to its resilience to climate change impacts, P. australis may provide beneficial ecosystem services that need to be considered in coastal ecosystems, even where it is considered an invasive species.
 Others have argued that the ecosystem services lost as a result of invasion outweigh the benefits gained and managers need to be responsive to invasion control.

 Cultivation

 P. australis is cultivated as an ornamental plant in aquatic and marginal settings such as pond- and lakesides.
 Its aggressive colonisation means it must be sited with care.